-Statements (adopted in 2012), to drive the Company's growth, the Company issued the Value Handbook in 2016.
-Entitled "ExCITES", it incorporates key values that will ensure the Company's success and long term sustainability.
-ExCITES stresses on six (6) key values namely: Excellence, Customer Focus, Innovation, Teamwork, Ethics and Safety.
-While the ExCITES project was driven by Management, it was the employees who formed, planned and executed the project as part of a cross functional Department team effort.
-This move to empower the employees, and ensured that they take ownership of and help drive the values.
-In 2019, the ExCITES programme was 'refreshed' with the infusion of additional teamwork emphasis to strengthen comradery in the workforce to enable the Company to achieve its long-term goals and ambition.
 The Board recognises that the business of the Company is one that has a moderate to high level of risk in terms of business, financial, economic outlook, environmental, safety and community/social risks.
 These are at all times kept in mind in planning and executing any venture that is to be undertaken by the Company.
 The Board nevertheless acknowledges that it is there to manage a business and risks (as in all businesses) are inherent part of the business.
-The Board recognises that identifying and adopting solutions to manage those risks is imperative in business and finding a successful balance between managing risks and promoting the business objectives of the Company is a consideration the Board fully recognises as necessary for its sustainability.
+The Board recognises that identifying and adopting solutions to manage those risks is imperative in business and finding a successful balance between managing risks and promoting the business objectives of the Company is a consideration the Board fully recognizes as necessary for its sustainability.

 The Board and Management The Board in ensuring the success of the Company's plans and operations, has in place a highly energetic and motivated team of Senior Management personnel (that form the Management Committee).
 This Committee is led by the Chief Executive Officer and supported by the General Manager of Petron in Malaysia.
 The Management Committee is comprised of a mix of Malaysian personnel as well as senior personnel seconded from the parent company (Petron Corporation) each of whom have impeccable qualifications, vast experience in the industry and the management skills necessary to deliver on the plans and objectives of the Company.
 Each key department is headed by a Head of Department with personnel identified and groomed to eventually succeed the Head of Department as part of the succession plan.
 This is part of an on-going review and the plans include rotation of the personnel's assignment to various functions within the Company to gain experience and exposure on the overall business and management of the Company.
-Effective Stakeholder Communications The Company has written guidelines on shareholders communication that are incorporated in the Company's Corporate Communication and

-Disclosure Guidelines that can be accessed on the Company's website.
-The guidelines also incorporate the parent company's best practices on all matters pertaining to communication, be it with shareholder or other stakeholders.

-Explanation for :
+Effective Stakeholder Communications The Company has written guidelines on shareholders communication that are incorporated in the Company's Corporate Communication and Disclosure Guidelines that can be accessed on the Company's website.
+The guidelines also incorporate the parent company's best practices on all matters pertaining to communication, be it with shareholder or other stakeholders. with shareholder of other stakeholders.
+Explanation for : departure • Large companies are re equired to complete the columns below.
+Non-large companies are encouraged to complete t encouraged to complete t ie columns below.
+Measure : Timeframe :

-departure

-Large companies are re- encouraged to complete th quired to complete the columns below.
-Non-large companies are ne columns below.

-Measure :

-Timeframe :